-I am constantly listening to original scores and this one always finds its way onto my Spotify wrapped every year because in my book at least, it’s as timeless as Austen’s story.
-It’s been over a decade and I could never get tired of it.
+I am constantly listening to original scores, and this one always finds its way onto my Spotify wrapped every year because, in my book at least, it’s as timeless as Austen’s story.
+It’s been over a decade, and I could never get tired of it.

 There’s also “End Credits,” which is magically encompassing and oh, so rewarding to conclude the score.
-There are a number of fantastic tracks, melodies within each that are beautifully moving.
+There are a number of fantastic tracks, and melodies within each that are beautifully moving.